Pew Pew Tactical Logo

 • Good furniture

-• Muzzle brake and good 2-stage trigger
+• Muzzle brake and two-stage trigger

 Cons